adacapital/cardanobi/README.md

 # Problem statement :
 There's a great deal of value locked in the data processed by Cardano and its ecosystem.
 How to extract it and make it available to all?

-# Describe the solution to the problem :
+# Ssolution to the problem :
 Build a Business Intelligence API Layer to provide on-chain analytics and enable new data-driven services on Cardano.

 # Relevant experience :